 - Choanocytes appear as conspicuously large cells.

-- It possesses a calcareous spicule skeleton build of calcium.
+- They possess a calcareous spicule skeleton build of calcium.

 - The body appears cylindrical that exhibits radial symmetry.